putimir/betaflight-tx-lua-revised/README.md

 How to install:

 Bootloader Method
-1. Power off your Taranis X9D and power it back on in boot loader mode.
+1. Power off your transmitter and power it back on in boot loader mode.
-2. Connect a USB cable and open the SDCard drive on your computer.
+2. Connect a USB cable and open the SD card drive on your computer.
-3. Copy the contents of sdcard directory to the root of your SD Card.
+3. Copy the contents of sdcard directory to the root of your SD card.
-4. Unplug the USB cable and power cycle your Taranis.
+4. Unplug the USB cable and power cycle your transmitter.

-Manual method
+Manual method (varies, based on the model of your transmitter
-1. Power off your Taranis X9D and remove the battery.
+1. Power off your transmitter.
-2. Remove the SD Card and plug it into a computer
+2. Remove the SD card and plug it into a computer
 3. Copy the contents of the sdcard directory to the root of the SD card.
-4. Reinsert your SD Card into the Taranis
+4. Reinsert your SD card into the transmitter
-5. Plug your battery back in and power up the Taranis.
+5. Power up your transmitter.

 If you copied the files correctly, you can now go into the telemetry screen setup page and set up SPX9 as a telemetry screen.

+## Adding the script as a Telemetry page
+Setting up the script as a telemetry page will enable access at the press of a button.
+(For now, this only applies to the Taranis X9D series).
+1. Hit the [MENU] button and select the model for which you would like to enable the script.
+2. While on the [MODEL SELECTION] screen, long-press the [PAGE] button to navigate to the [DISPLAY] page.
+3. Use the [-] button to move the cursor down to [Screen 1] and hit [ENTER].
+4. Use the [+] or [-] buttons to select the [Script] option and press [ENTER].
+5. Press [-] to move the cursor to the script selection field and hit [ENTER].
+6. Select 'bf' and hit [ENTER].
+7. Long-press [EXIT] to return to your model screen.

+To invoke the script, simply long-press the [PAGE] button from the model screen.

 ## Seeking Contributors